Externships

 Duke Law offers four types of externships: Individual Externships, Advanced Individual Externships, Faculty-Mentored Externships, and Integrated Externships.
 Each kind of externship involves a field placement component and an academic component; externs must complete 50 hours of fieldwork per credit enrolled.

-To apply for an externship, all students must fill out the Qualtrics form on the Externships website by November 15, 2024 for the Spring 2025 semester.
+To apply for an externship, all students must fill out the Qualtrics form on the Externships website by the last day of the registration period for the next semester.
 Students interested in a Faculty Mentored Externship should read the handbook closely for different directions.
 Because of the varying schedules of placement organizations, the placement need not be confirmed at the time of the application, and students may list as many placements as they like, provided they meet the above deadline.

 Refer to the Externship Handbook for more detailed information.